nickwiecien/AzureML_ModelMonitoringDemo/README.md

 # Azure Machine Learning - Model Monitoring Demo

 Welcome to this repository.
-It is designed as a practical demonstration of Azure Machine Learning's Model Monitoring capabilities using Jupyter notebooks.
+It is designed as a practical demonstration of [Azure Machine Learning's Model Monitoring](https://learn.microsoft.com/en-us/azure/machine-learning/concept-model-monitoring?view=azureml-api-2) and [Model Data Collection capabilities](https://learn.microsoft.com/en-us/azure/machine-learning/concept-data-collection?view=azureml-api-2) using Jupyter notebooks.
 While the demonstration focuses on a specific use case, the principles and techniques presented can be adapted and extended for a wide variety of model deployment and monitoring purposes.

 ## Repository Objective